metalbear-co/mirrord/mirrord/config/configuration.md

 Provide a specific address to listen to for external proxy (will try and bind local machine ip if not specified)

+This is a workaround for when the local machine ip that is default is bound is not accecible from the container (local address resoved to `192.168.0.2` but said ip is inacceible from within a container)

 ### external_proxy.log_destination {#external_proxy-log_destination}
 Set the log file destination for the external proxy.